 where $v_z$ is the peculiar velocity of the halo along the z-axis direction $\vu{z}$ and $H$ is the Hubble constant.
-Periodic boundary conditions are applied to preserve the shape of the cubic box.
+Periodic boundary conditions were applied to preserve the shape of the cubic box.

-We estimate the halo number density field on a $128^3$ cubic grid using Cloud-in-Cell interpolation from halo positions, resulting in 100 independent realizations of the density field in both real and redshift space.
+We estimated the halo number density field on a $128^3$ cubic grid using Cloud-in-Cell interpolation from halo positions, resulting in 100 independent realizations of the density field in both real and redshift space.
 The chosen grid size, $\Delta x \approx 7.8\, h^{-1}\mathrm{Mpc}$, ensures an average of one halo per cell.
 This choice represents a reasonable compromise between minimizing shot noise, avoiding the oversmoothing of small-scale features, and reducing the computational cost of the neural network reconstruction.